dgittins/ProteinStructure/RoseTTAFoldAll-Atom/RoseTTAFoldAll-Atom.md

 ### Use RoseTTAFold All-Atom for predicting a protein polymer

 a.
 Create a test fasta file, or use the one in this repository
-- Polymer is hydA.faa, an electron-bifurcating [FeFe] hydrogenase
+- Polymer is hydABC, an electron-bifurcating [FeFe] hydrogenase

 ```
 wget https://github.com/dgittins/ProteinStructure/raw/main/RoseTTAFoldAll-Atom/hydA.faa